LIVELIHOOD

 The Peter Project began in early 2013.
 We named it after St. Peter the Apostle, who was a fisherman before he was called to be a “fisher of men.”
 The project started as an initiative to provide motorized fishing boats to fisherman’s helpers who were earning only about P50 (a little over $1.00) a day, but had the potential to earn more if they had boats of their own.

 At the start of the project, we took care of manufacturing the boats and gave people livelihood opportunities through this effort.
 We trained seaside residents how to make the boats and oversaw the operations.
 Nowadays, we no longer handle the manufacturing process.
-We have turned over the technology of making motorized fiberglass fishing boats to two of the seaside communities we served.
+We have turned over the technology of making motorized fiberglass fishing boats to two of the seaside communities we served in the past.
 This has allowed them to offer livelihood opportunities to more people in their communities and to run the business on their own.

 Email [email protected] for more information about this project.